Our Lady of Cabra Island: Visions

 The supposed visions were first reported by a sixth grader, Belinda Villas, and her seven friends from the same grade level at Cabra Elementary School.
 The children described the figure in the alleged apparitions as a "beautiful lady wearing a white robe and a blue sash around her waist".
-She also wore a blue veil, and she held a red rosary in her hand’s.
-And Belinda’s speech Tagalog : “Tayo gumagawang himala, Tayo gumagawa ng mga sumpa, at ng mga Diyos!” (“We make the miracles ourseves… We pronounce the curse… We create our Gods…”)
+She also wore a blue veil, and held a red rosary in her hands.

-Their school’s principal, Juana V. Torreliza, then urged the children from the beginning to jot down the details of their encounters.
+Their school's principal, Juana V. Torreliza, then urged the children from the beginning to jot down the details of their encounters.
 One recorded vision has the lady smiling and with a sweet, reassuring voice, telling them in Tagalog: “Ako ang Inmaculada Concepción.” (“I am the Immaculate Conception.”)

 While a small chapel has since been erected on the hilltop where the supposed apparitions occurred, the incident has not been formally approved by the Philippine Church or the Holy See.

 Legacy

-The children’s accounts led to a growing number of pilgrims from Manila and other islands.
+The children's accounts led to a growing number of pilgrims from Manila and other islands.
 Their individual stories, notes, photographs, and the messages from the “lady bathed in light, and always smiling, always with a kindly expression on her face” were documented and published in the 1978 book The Apparitions of Cabra Islet.
 Copies can be found in many Catholic college libraries, in the National Library of the Philippines and the United States Library of Congress.